 Non-fungible token domains are blockchain domains, i.e., domains based on blockchain technology.
 Unlike Web2.0 websites, the data of these domains and websites linked to them are stored in a decentralised manner.
 Anyone can register a new NFT domain name, but addresses ending with .crypto or .nft tend to carry a higher price tag.

-What are NFT domains?
+What are NFT domain names exactly?¶

 There are several providers that specialise in NFT domains.
 A few examples of available domain extensions are:

 Unlike domain endings (top level domains), which are officially released by ICANN, NFT domain endings are released and managed by the respective providers.
-These can be various players of the so-called Web3, such as Unstoppable Domains which specialises in NFT domains.
+These can be various players of the Web3, such as Unstoppable Domains which specialises in NFT domains.

 The fact that NFT domains are not released by ICANN means that they are not registered in the root directory of the Domain Name System (DNS).
 Therefore, they cannot be accessed across all browsers or only with the help of a plugin.
 Another problem could be that ICANN could, in principle, approve the same top-level domains for the official Domain Name System in the future.

 Advantages of NFT domains¶

 Want to launch your own web presence?
 Secure your desired domain with IONOS now.

-How to register a NFT domain name¶
+How to register an NFT domain name¶

 - Simply enter the desired domain name into a search bar to view the availability and prices for the available domains.
 The latter can range from less than £100 to several thousand pounds.